exAClior/exAClior.github.io/content/posts/ibmquantumutil.md

 ## Achilles Heel of Quantum Computer: Noise {#achilles-heel-of-quantum-computer-noise}

-One of the most deadly problem with quantum computer is the noise.
-It is well known that quantum algorithms provide speed up with respect to their classical counter parts in solving important problems.
-For example, the security of our daily communication, web browsing, and bank transaction is guaranteed by public-key encryption methods like RSA and Diffie-Hellman methods.
-They in turn relies on the fact that period finding is hard [3].
-Shor's algorithm solves the period finding problem with exponential speed up compare to the classical method.
-Nevertheless, noise renders the result of Shor's algorithm useless.
-Ever since the Shor's Algorithm was used to factor 15 on an NMR quantum computer [4] at 2012, only one other experiment has successfully pushed the limit to 21 using Shor's algorithm.
-Noise has made scaling of Shor's algorithm impossible.
+One of the most formidable challenges faced by quantum computers is noise.
+It's widely recognized that quantum algorithms can outperform their classical counterparts in solving critical problems.
+For instance, our daily communication, web browsing, and bank transactions are safeguarded by public-key encryption methods such as RSA and Diffie-Hellman techniques.
+These methods hinge on the difficulty of period finding [3].
+Shor's algorithm solves the period finding problem exponentially faster than classical methods.
+However, noise renders the results of Shor's algorithm useless on real quantum computers.
+Since Shor's algorithm was used to factor 15 on an NMR quantum computer in 2012 [4], only one other experiment has successfully pushed this limit to 21 using Shor's algorithm [5].
+Noise has made it impossible to scale Shor's algorithm further.

-Ofcourse, smart people have realized this and propose a solution to solve the noise problem on quantum computers.
-Quantum Error correction is an algorithm that protects the information from noise and decoherence.
-The algorithm achieves the goal by the use of Quantum Error Correction code which encodes one qubit worth of information onto multiple, physically separated qubits.
-Noise and decoherence are the result of unwanted physical interactions.
-Due to the locality of physical interactions in our world, information encoded onto physically separated qubits are protected from noise.
+Of course, solutions have been proposed to tackle the noise problem on quantum computers.
+Quantum Error Correction—an algorithm that shields information from noise and decoherence—has been considered.
+This algorithm accomplishes its goal using Quantum Error Correction codes, which encode one qubit's worth of information onto multiple, physically separated qubits.
+As noise and decoherence result from undesirable physical interactions, information encoded onto physically separated qubits is safeguarded from noise.
+This protection is based on the fact that our world predominantly supports local physical interactions.
+To interfere with information that is physically separated, one would need non-local interaction, which is typically unlikely.

-Nevertheless, an important problem with quantum error correction code is due to the threshold theorem.
-It states "states that a quantum computer with a physical error rate below a certain threshold can, through application of quantum error correction schemes, suppress the logical error rate to arbitrarily low levels" [6].
-The state of the art physical qubits can barely break even in terms of logical error rate when implementing a quantum error correction code comparing with naive repetition code [7].
-In conclusion, quantum error correction can not help to remove the noise in quantum computer.
+However, a significant challenge with implementing Quantum Error Correction codes is posed by the threshold theorem.
+This theorem proposes that "a quantum computer with a physical error rate below a certain threshold can reduce the logical error rate to arbitrarily low levels" through the application of Quantum Error Correction schemes [6].
+Today's most advanced physical qubits can barely achieve parity in terms of logical error rate when implementing a Quantum Error Correction code as compared to a basic repetition code [7].
+Consequently, with current engineering techniques, Quantum Error Correction cannot eliminate the noise in quantum computers to arbitrary level.

-With such inherent noise accompanying everything we do with quantum computer and the limitation in the number of qubits of a physical quantum comptuer, we are currently in an era called Noisy Intermediate Scale Quantum Era coined by John Preskill [8].
-A set of methods are proposed to make quantum computer more useful in the presence of noise.
-These set of methods are collectively referred to as Quantum Error Mitigation methods.
-Simply put, they are a set of techniques that are each targeted towards a single type of noise.
-With the targeted type of noise in mind, logical quantum circuits are modified and post-processing of results are done on quantum circuit results in order to alleviate the effect of noise on quantum circuit results.
-Well known QEM techniques are Dynamical Decoupling, Measurement Mitigation, Pauli Twirling and Zero Noise Extrapolation.
-The rest of this blog will be devoted to the explaination of one of such technique called Zero Noise Extrapolation.
-It is a widely used technique developed by Abniev Kandla [9].
+Given the inherent noise accompanying all quantum computer operations and the restrictions on the number of a physical quantum computer's qubits, we find ourselves in the Noisy Intermediate Scale Quantum Era, a term coined by John Preskill [8].
+Various methods have been proposed to enhance the usability of quantum computers in the face of noise.
+These methods, collectively known as Quantum Error Mitigation methods, each focus on a specific type of noise.
+With a particular type of noise in mind, logical quantum circuits are modified, and post-processing of results is executed on quantum circuit outputs to mitigate the noise's impact on these results.
+Notable Quantum Error Mitigation techniques include Dynamical Decoupling, Measurement Mitigation, Pauli Twirling, and Zero Noise Extrapolation.
+The remainder of this blog will be dedicated to explaining Zero Noise Extrapolation, given its straightforward nature and its simplistic assumptions about the underlying noise model of a quantum computer.

 ## Zero Noise Extrapolation {#zero-noise-extrapolation}

+Zero Noise Extrapolation refers to an "algorithmic scheme(s) that reduce the noise-induced bias in the expectation value by post-processing outputs from an ensemble of circuit runs, using circuits at the same noise level as the original unmitigated circuit or above" [9].
+This technique was initially introduced by Li et al [11] and Temme et al [12] and later popularized by Kandala et al [10] to perform the variational optimization of molecular Hamiltonian of Hydrogen and Lithium hydride.
+One notable feature of Zero Noise Extrapolation is that it meets the requirement for a "reliable error mitigation method" as proposed by Cai et al [9].
+Specifically, Zero Noise Extrapolation "requires few assumptions (or no assumptions) about the final state prepared by the computation" [9].
+Additionally, it places a simple constraint on the noise model and the effect ZNE could mitigate.
+Hence, Zero Noise Extrapolation stands as a broadly applicable and straightforward-to-implement technique in Quantum Error Mitigation.

+To comprehend the simplified noise model and its implication on how it influences the expectation value of an operator for the state prepared by a quantum circuit, we need to introduce a few notations.
+First, denote locations marked by indices \\(i\\), ranging from \\(0\\) to \\(n\\), in a quantum circuit where **independent** Pauli errors could occur.
+At each location \\(i\\), the probability of a Pauli error occurring is \\(p\_{i}\\).
+The sum of all probabilities is
+\\(\lambda \equiv \sum\_{i=0}^{n}p\_i\\).
+This can be understood as a noise parameter characterizing how noisy the circuit is.
+When \\(n\\) is large, Le Cam's inequality suggests that the probability of \\(k\\) errors occurring in a noisy circuit is \\(P\_k \approx e^{-\lambda}\lambda^{k}/k!\\) [11], i.e., it is approximated by a Poisson distribution.
+We then model the erroneous expectation value, \\(\left\langle O\_\lambda\right\rangle\\) as the weighted sum of operator expectation values with \\(k\\) number of errors occurring during the quantum circuit, \\(\left\langle O\_{|\mathbb{L}|=k}\right\rangle\\).
+Specifically,
+\\( \left\langle O\_\lambda\right\rangle=\sum\_{k=0}^{\infty} P\_k\left\langle
+O\_{|\mathbb{L}|=k}\right\rangle=e^{-\lambda} \sum\_{k=0}^{\infty}
+\frac{\lambda^k}{k !}\left\langle O\_{|\mathbb{L}|=k}\right\rangle \\).

+By focusing on the noise parameter \\( \lambda \\), we observe that the expectation value of the operator follows an exponential decay.
+Methods like pulse-stretching or unitary-folding [10] could be employed to manually increase the noise level and obtain a noisier expectation value for the operator
+\\( \hat{O} \\).
+After obtaining different \\( \hat{O} \\), we could use an exponential
+fitting to achieve the noiseless estimation of \\( \hat{O} \\)."

 ### Two level Defect {#two-level-defect}

+While Zero Noise Extrapolation is a readily implementable technique for quantum error mitigation, it has its own shortcomings.
+The exponential fitting used to extrapolate the noiseless expectation value requires that different circuits have similar noise parameters, \\( \lambda \\).
+Often, on a cloud-based superconducting quantum computer, this is violated at the physical level due to a phenomenon known as Two-Level Defects (TLS).

+In simple terms, the Josephson Junction in the superconducting transmon requires an amorphous \\( AlO\_x \\)​ layer between the aluminium electrodes.
+At low temperatures, TLS is formed around this amorphous layer by tunneling atoms, dangling bonds, and trapped charges.
+Consequently, TLS induces noise parameter fluctuations on an hourly scale.
+This destroys the extrapolatability of expectation values obtained from multiple experiments [13].

 ## Pauli-Lindblad Noise Model {#pauli-lindblad-noise-model}

+### What is it? {#what-is-it}

+### How to efficiently model if through measurement {#how-to-efficiently-model-if-through-measurement}

+### How to combine it with ZNE {#how-to-combine-it-with-zne}

 ## Conclusion {#conclusion}